Fryingpannn/Fryingpannn/README.md

 My name is Matthew and I'm a computer science student from Canada.
 Here's some info about me!

 🌱 Work: <br>
-- I'm currently a software developer intern at Genetec working in full stack development on Azure in a microservice architecture.
-I'm also a teaching assistant at my university for the course Object-Oriented Programming II (Java).
+- Montreal, Quebec.
+Spring 2021: Software Developer intern at Genetec - Full stack development on Azure in a microservice architecture codebase + Teaching Assistant at my university for the course Object-Oriented Programming II (Java).
+- San Jose, California.
+Summer 2021: Software Engineer intern at Cisco Systems, inc.

 🔭 Current project:
 - Financial stocks' DD analysis and filtering (r/WallStreetBets) (ReactJS + Python/Django + PySpark + scitkit-learn).